ANZAC DAY APRIL 25TH

 The intention of turning up the right side of the hat

-was to ensure it would not be caught during the drill movement
+not be caught during the drill movement

 of “shoulder arms” from “order arms”.